Flooristics, LLC

 plasticizer migration

-When it comes to flooring, there are few materials that are as versatile as vinyl flooring.
-In order to make the vinyl sheets more flexible and softer, chemicals called plasticizers are added.
+When it comes to flooring, few materials are as versatile as vinyl.
+To make the vinyl sheets more flexible and softer, chemicals called plasticizers are added.
 However, these chemicals have the potential to cause some problems for clients due to plasticizer migration.

 What is plasticizer migration?
-It’s when the plasticizer chemicals within vinyl, plastic or rubber migrates out and is absorbed by surrounding materials.
+Plasticizer chemicals within vinyl, plastic, or rubber migrate out and surrounding materials absorb them.
 For example, a rubber mat placed on a bathroom floor covered with vinyl may eventually leave a yellowish stain where the mat made contact with the vinyl.
-Another example is the plasticizer migrates down into the adhesive, which break it down and leave it ineffective.
-Plasticizer migration can happen over time, but pressure and heat can speed up the migration.
+Another example is that the plasticizer migrates down into the adhesive, which breaks it down and leaves it ineffective.
+Migration can happen over time, but pressure and heat can speed up that process.

 Filed Under: Carpet and Rugs